FRRouting/frr/doc/user/ospfd.rst

    If you have a lot of interfaces, and/or a lot of subnets, then enabling OSPF via this command may result in a slight performance improvement.

-.. index:: ip ospf authentication-key AUTH_KEY
+.. index:: ip ospf authentication-key [101] AUTH_KEY
-.. clicmd:: ip ospf authentication-key AUTH_KEY
+.. clicmd:: ip ospf authentication-key [101] AUTH_KEY

 .. index:: ip ospf authentication-key
 .. clicmd:: no ip ospf authentication-key

    Set OSPF authentication key to a simple password.
 After setting `AUTH_KEY`, all OSPF packets are authenticated. `AUTH_KEY` has length up to 8 chars.

+   The optional "101" keyword indicates that the password is in encrypted form.
+Encrypted passwords are encoded in base64.
+Please see :ref:`protocol-key-encryption` for further details.

    Simple text password authentication is insecure and deprecated in favour of MD5 HMAC authentication.